Fewnomial Systems with Many Roots, and an Adelic Tau Conjecture: Background: From Triangles to Toric Deformations and Tropical Varieties

 The next result we need is a beautiful generalization, by Bernd Sturmfels, of {\em Viro's} {\em Theorem}.
-Let us first review the relevant notation.
-We use $\partial Q$ for the boundary of a polytope $Q$. \begin{dfn} Suppose $\cA\!\subset\!\Zn$ is finite and $\conv \cA\!>\!0$.
+We use $\partial Q$ for the boundary of a polytope $Q$. \begin{dfn} Suppose $\cA\!\subset\!\Zn$ is finite and $\vol(\conv \cA)\!>\!0$.
 We call any function $s : \cA \longrightarrow \{\pm\}$ a {\em distribution of signs for $\cA$}, and we call any pair $(\Sigma,s)$ with $\Sigma$ a coherent triangulation of $\cA$ a {\em signed} (coherent) triangulation of $\cA$.
 We also call any edge of $\Sigma$ with vertices of opposite sign an {\em alternating edge}.

 Given a signed triangulation for $\cA$ we then define a piece-wise linear manifold --- the {\em Viro diagram} $\cV_\cA(\Sigma,s)$ --- in the following local manner: For any $n$-cell $C\!\in\!\Sigma$, let $L_C$ be the convex hull of the set of midpoints of the alternating edges of $C$, and then define $\cV_\cA(\Sigma,s)\!:=\!\bigcup\limits_{\substack{C \text{ an } n\text{-cell}\\ \text{of } \Sigma}} L_C\setminus\partial \conv(\cA)$.
 Finally, when $\cA\!=\!\supp(f)$ and $s$ is the corresponding sequence of coefficient signs, then we call $\cV_{\Sigma}(f)\!:=\!\cV_\cA(\Sigma,s)$ the {\em Viro diagram of $f$}. \dia \end{dfn}